 - Loneliness is not necessarily about being alone.
-It is a perception a state of mind that can be experienced even in the presence of others. - Over recent years, teenagers and young adults have emerged as the people who experience low self-esteem and self-worth tend to feel lonelier than others. - Lonely young people often feel un-chosen and unwanted.
-The reality of comparison between their life and the lives they see online leaves many feeling that they are missing out, left out or pushed out of the socially full life they think they should be living.
-High usage of social media has been shown to increase feelings of loneliness. - Because a teen's brain is still maturing, the part that regulates emotions may be unsure how to process the intense negative feelings that come with loneliness.
+It is a perception a state of mind that can be experienced even in the presence of others. - Over recent years, teenagers and young adults have emerged as the people group that is feeling lonelier than any other age group - including older adults.
+Young people who experience low self-esteem and self-worth tend to feel lonelier than others. - Lonely young people often feel un-chosen and unwanted.
+The comparison between their life and the lives they see online leaves many feeling that they are missing out, left out or pushed out of the socially full life they should be living. - Because a teen's brain is still maturing, the part that regulates emotions may not be ready to process the intense negative feelings that come with loneliness.
 They are still learning to tolerate difficult feelings and problem solve around them so emotions like loneliness can feel all consuming.

-CONELINESS lifeteams
+lifeteams resources

-RESPOND
+(RESPOND